Skip to Content

 See All Hotels in Madagascar

-Large Boabab trees can be seen with a large trunk and small branches on a dirt road during a crimson sunset.
+Large Boabab trees in Morondava, our pick on the best areas to stay in Madagascar, large trunk and small branches are the distinct characteristics of the tree, pictured on a dirt road during a sunset.

 Vaclav Sebek/Shutterstock